 NEET PG 2020 Paper Analysis

-Majority of the students who attended the NEET PG paper on 5th Jan 2020 found that the paper was comparatively harder than the previous questions.
+The majority of the students who attended the NEET PG paper on 5 January 2020 found that the paper was comparatively harder than the previous questions.
 They also found that the exam pattern was quite different from the existing one.